inflearn logo

 Performance Pitfalls of Relationship Mapping

 Setting up relationships is not difficult, but depending on the mapping method, unnecessary tables may be created or Lazy Loading may be ignored.
-Learn about the performance pitfalls of relationships frequently encountered in practice and their solution patterns.
+Learn about the relationship performance pitfalls and solution patterns frequently encountered in practice.

 Before

-In certain association mappings, Lazy loading is ignored
+In specific association mappings, Lazy loading is ignored

 → resulting in unnecessary tables + additional SELECT queries